 SUE STANAWAY: It is so inspiring to see the fabulously talented young people from the North Harbour region who are doing such amazing things in their chosen disciplines and who are achieving both local, national and international recognition.
 So while the judging role is challenging it is also immensely satisfying.
 The North Harbour Club really wants to encourage and support excellence among our youth and help these young people to achieve their goals so we are always excited by the calibre of the applicants and the broad cross-section of high achievers in the community that we are able to recognise and reward with AIMES Awards.

-CM: What are the key criteria for young people to be eligible to apply?
+CM: What are the key criteria to be eligible to apply?

 SS: We award young people from 10 years to 13 years in the Junior Excellence category and the from 14 years to 25 years in the Emerging Talent and AIMES categories.
 Because the AIMES Awards cover such a variety of skills and depth of talents we encourage all young people in these age groups who are excelling in their chosen field to apply.
 The important thing is to let the judges know everything they have achieved to date and a little about the journey they have been on to reach their goals and what their future aspirations are.
 The AIMES Awards for many becomes a journey where they can be recognised in Junior Excellence and then as they go on to achieve greater things they can reapply for further recognition in the older AIMES Award category.
 The North Harbour Club is eager to support and nurture ongoing talent and achievements and each year welcomes the new award recipients in to its family of winners and its strong alumni.

-CM: If somebody was to ask you if it is worth them applying for an award, what would your answer be?
+CM: If somebody asked you if it is worth applying for an award, what would your answer be?

 SS: Absolutely!
 The process of preparing an application is not difficult and it becomes an opportunity for the applicant to assess their achievements, recognise the journey they have undertaken to get to where they are, and look forward to what they hope to achieve in the future.
 This means it becomes so much more than just an application but is a resume of their successes and we have received very positive feedback from both recipients and their family or coaches in the past that this is very worthwhile.
 The judges see a broad selection of talent each year and keep a very open mind so everyone who feels they have achievements they are proud of should apply to be in with a chance to be rewarded.